oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/start/start.md

 TODO

-1. We'll also need to obtain a Riot Games API key [from the official Riot Games Developer website.](https://developer.riotgames.com/) For that, you need to create a League of Legends account (if you don't have one already) and ask for a development API key.
+1. We'll need to obtain a Riot Games API key [from the official Riot Games Developer website.](https://developer.riotgames.com/) For that, you need to create a League of Legends account (if you don't have one already) and ask for a development API key.
 Note that if you're planning to develop a League of Legends project out of this repository, you can also apply for a production API key which has a longer expiration date, as well as more requests per minute.
     ![login to your league account](images/lab1-login.png)
 2. After creating the account, we [access the development website](https://developer.riotgames.com/) and get our development API key.
 Note that by default, the development API key expires every 24 hours.
 So, if you're planning to generate a dataset for more than 24 hours at a time, in the end you'll start getting HTTP unauthorized errors.
 To fix this, just regenerate the API key and use the new one.
     ![get api key](images/lab1-apikey.png)